Name: Jimmy White

 In short

-One of, if not the most popular player ever to have picked up a cue, there can be little doubt that Jimmy is also the most talented player never to have won the world title as his otherwise sizeable trophy collection shows.
+One of, if not the most popular player ever to have picked up a cue, there can be little doubt that Jimmy is also the most talented player never to have won the world title as his otherwise sizeable trophy collection demonstrates.

 Can he get back into the top 16 for a fourth time?
 Very unlikely but with a good couple of seasons, we may yet see him on our screens for a while longer…